 - School trip!

 I went to Hakone and Odawara Castle and wow! the view is breathtaking.

-If you have any more questions or comments, ask me in the comment below 🙂
+If you have any more questions or comments about which Japanese language school to go or on how to enter JASSO Tokyo Japanese Language Center, ask me in the comment below 🙂